RSpec 2.14 is released!

 Core: Profiler now profiles example groups, too

-RSpec has long had the --profile
+RSpec has long had the --profile option for dumping the top N

 slowest examples at the end.
 In RSpec 2.14, this has been enhanced